hang-qi/stat-programming/README.md

 # Statistical Programming

 This repo collects notes and Python implementations of various statistic algorithms.
-Contents are derived from the class notes of STATS 202A at UCLA.
+Contents are derived from the class notes of STATS 202A at UCLA instructed by Professor Yingnian Wu.
 I was also one of the students who authored the code used in class.

 ## Table of contents